 After this course you:

-have insight in the impact of a multi-actor-setting on security-related problems
+have insight in the impact of a multiactor-setting on a safety and/or security-related problems.

-can analyse and synthesize knowledge from security incident reports for research
+can analyse and synthesize knowledge from safety and/or security incident reports for research.

 have basic knowledge with regard to the execution and design of case study research